MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/install.md

 ### Docker Prerequisites

-To run the CoE CLI application you will require the following
+To run the CoE CLI application, you'll require the following

-1. A local install of [Docker](https://docs.docker.com/get-docker/) this can be either Community Edition or Enterprise Edition.
-If you are installing onto a desktop environment you will normally pick a Community Edition deployment.
+1. A local install of [Docker](https://docs.docker.com/get-docker/).
+The install can be either Community Edition or Enterprise Edition.
+If you're installing onto a desktop environment, you'll normally pick a Community Edition deployment.

 ### Docker Install Steps

+>[!Note]
-NOTE: On some operating systems you may need to use sudo before each of the docker commands.
+>On some operating systems, you may need to use sudo before each of the docker commands.

 1. Build docker image.